 While the exact culprit behind an affected user’s File Explorer crashing while scanning a directory for files is yet to be found, a solution has thankfully been uncovered.
 For some reason, simply running Windows 10’s built-in disk cleaning utility – Disk Cleanup – on an affected user’s C drive fixes the problem.
 Disk Cleanup is a built-in Windows 10 utility that scans partitions for everything from temporary files to lingering settings files and then allows the user to get rid of whatever data they think they no longer need.
 If your computer’s File Explorer crashes while scanning a directory for files/folders, here’s how you can run Disk Cleanup on your computer’s C drive and resolve this problem.
-In addition to running disk cleanup we recommend running Restoro Repair to scan for file integrity, and if any files are modified or corrupt, repair them.
-You can download Restoro Repair from here.

 Open the Start Menu.

 Click on the search result titled Disk Cleanup to launch the utility.

 Disk Cleanup will, as soon as it is launched, begin searching your computer’s C drive for all data that you could get rid of to free up space.
 Let it do so.